chipsalliance/firrtl-spec/spec.md

   read-under-write => undefined
 ```

-The principal type of a memory is a bundle type derived from the declaration (see [@sec:mem]).
+The type of a memory is a bundle type derived from the declaration (see [@sec:mem]).

 The type named in `data-type` must be passive.
 It indicates the type of the data being stored inside of the memory.